 All student enrolment is completed online.
 You are responsible for ensuring your enrolment details are correct, and that you have enrolled for all courses that you wish to take.
-If you have any questions about enrolment you should contact [macs-student-support@hw.ac.uk](mailto:macs-student-support@hw.ac.uk) .
-Students entering Year 1 are advised to enrol for ALL courses in the first instance.
+If you have any questions about enrolment you should contact [macs-student-support@hw.ac.uk](mailto:macs-student-support@hw.ac.uk).
+Students entering Year 1 are advised to enrol for 5 courses in each semester in the first instance.
 This can always be changed at a later date.
+You will have opportunities to ask the Programme Director or your personal tutor for advice on your final choices.

-You must enrol for either the PG Diploma or the MSc in Actuarial Science and Management.
-If you change your mind and wish to change programme you may only do so before 23 September 2022 by advising the Programme Director in writing.
-International students should be aware that any programme changes will be notified to the UKVI and this may have implications for your student visas.
+You must enrol for the MSc in Actuarial Science and Management.
+If you change your mind and wish to change programme, then you may be able to do so in the first week or two of the semester.
+However, international students should be aware that any programme changes will be notified to the UKVI and this may have implications for your student visas.